Meet the Committee

 Caroline leads the legal and compliance function for Bayer’s Animal Health business across Australia and New Zealand.

 She has worked both in private practice (in both New Zealand and London) and also held in-house roles across a number of industries (dairy, telecommunications and, with Bayer, pharmaceutical, consumer health, crop science and animal health).
-In her current role, Caroline is the key legal adviser to Bayer’s animal health businesses in both Australia and New Zealand.
-Caroline hopes to bring a variety of experiences and different perspectives to the Committee.
+In her current role, Caroline is the key legal adviser and legal business partner to Bayer’s animal health business across Australia and New Zealand.

 Caroline is passionate about the value effective in-house lawyers bring to the organisation they support beyond their strict legal role - including leadership, contribution towards strategy, general guidance and a "level head”.
 She is a strong believer in the contribution in-house lawyers can make in partnering with business and providing innovative, business enabling legal solutions.

 Jeremy is a former ILANZ President and has been a committee member since 2008.
 He is also currently Vice President of In-House Counsel Worldwide, a collection of international in-house counsel associations (including ILANZ) representing the interests of in-house lawyers.
 Jeremy has a deep understanding of ILANZ, its membership and goals and is committed to ensuring the status of in-house lawyers is recognised and needs met, in what is an ever changing profession.